-We’d hate to see you get overwhelmed or give up on your dreams so the following guide will help you get organised and hopefully ease your process of moving to Switzerland.
+We’d hate to see you get overwhelmed or give up on your dreams, so the following guide will help you get organized and hopefully ease your process of moving to Switzerland.

 Step 1: Apply for a long-stay visa

 Swiss immigration policies differ for different nationalities.
 Moving here is the easiest for EU/EFTA (European Free Trade Association) and Schengen citizens.
 If you are one of them, you do not need a visa to enter the country.

 The same applies to several other countries.
 You can check whether you need a visa to enter Switzerland on the government site.